 \subsubsection{Fine-tuning: Mixup and Manifold Mixup}

-Data augmentation techniques such as Mixup \citep{Mixup} and Manifold Mixup \citep{Manifold_Mixup} are powerful methods for enhancing model performance.
-These techniques generate additional training samples by interpolating between data points and their labels, introducing variability and robustness into the training process.
-The difference between Mixup and Manifold Mixup is that Mixup is applied directly to the input features while Manifold Mixup is applied in the hidden layers of a neural network, creating interpolations in the feature space.
+Data augmentation techniques like Mixup \citep{Mixup} and Manifold Mixup \citep{Manifold_Mixup} are widely used to enhance model performance by generating additional training samples.
+These methods create interpolations between data points and their labels, introducing greater variability and robustness into the training process.
+The primary distinction between Mixup and Manifold Mixup lies in their application: Mixup operates directly on input features, while Manifold Mixup is applied within the hidden layers of a neural network, enabling interpolations in the feature space.

-Building upon this concept, we integrate both Mixup \citep{Mixup} and Manifold Mixup \citep{Mixup} to enable feature and label mixing from two distinct WSI feature sizes within a single training batch during the MIL aggregator fine-tuning process to further improve the performance.
-Unlike the original works (\citep{Mixup}, \citep{Manifold_Mixup}) , which are designed for natural images of the same size, our Mixup and Manifold Mixup implementations can handle varying input sizes, which are common in WSI cases.
-The size discrepancies between WSIs result in different feature dimensions, making our approach particularly suited for this domain.
+In our work, we extend both Mixup and Manifold Mixup to handle the unique challenges of WSIs, where feature and label mixing involves data from varying WSI feature sizes within a single training batch.
+Unlike the original implementations \citep{Mixup, Manifold_Mixup}, which were designed for natural images with uniform dimensions, our approach accommodates the size variability common in WSIs.
+This adaptation makes the proposed method particularly effective for this domain, where feature dimensions can differ significantly between samples.

-To accommodate the various feature dimensions of WSIs, we standardize their shapes using zero padding and apply masking to ignore padding region features.
-We have modified several components of the MIL aggregator, including implementing masked multi-head self-attention and masked softmax to focus exclusively on non-padded regions.
-Details of the MIL aggregator architecture, along with the positions of Mixup and Manifold Mixup are shown in \hyperref[fig:premix_mil_aggregator_architecture]{Figure \ref{fig:premix_mil_aggregator_architecture}}.
-Initially, Mixup is applied at the input stage ($Loc1$), where the input features are randomly altered.
-Manifold Mixup is consistently employed within the Transformer Encoder layer ($Loc2$) and at the output of the Transformer Encoder ($Loc3$) during training to create interpolations in the feature space.
+To manage the varying feature dimensions of WSIs, we standardize their shapes using zero padding and apply masking to exclude padded regions from computations.
+We also modify key components of the MIL aggregator, implementing masked multi-head self-attention and masked softmax operations to focus computations exclusively on non-padded regions.
+The detailed architecture of the MIL aggregator, including the integration points for Mixup and Manifold Mixup, is shown in \hyperref[fig:premix_mil_aggregator_architecture]{Figure \ref{fig:premix_mil_aggregator_architecture}}.